Buses vital to integrated network

 We are also spending $16 million over two years to buy 100 new buses to replace the ageing state-owned bus fleet used on routes currently operated by Transdev.

-The company runs 47 routes, or about a third of Melbourne’s bus network, including 120 school buses, seven orbital SmartBus routes and other buses that connect people to neighbouring suburbs, the CBD and shopping centres and sports grounds.
+The company runs 47 routes, or about a third of Melbourne’s bus network, including 120 school buses, seven orbital SmartBus routes and other buses that connect people to neighbouring suburbs, train stations, the CBD, shopping centres and sports grounds.

 The Government has overhauled the contracts with the operators that run the remaining 70 per cent of Melbourne’s bus network.